 Barron, your full-service HVAC, Electrical and Plumbing Contractor.
 Our Mission: Improving Lives™

-*Note: Recommendations for families in need of a furnace will run November 1 – 30, 2022.
-Due to pandemic-related supply chain challenges we have selected the 2021 Furnace Fund recipients earlier than usual in order to source and provide these families with heat this winter.
+*Note: Recommendations for families in need of a furnace will run November 1 – 30, 2023.
+Due to a surplus of of recommendations from our Christmas in July giving event we have selected our recipients earlier than usual in order to source and provide these families with heat this winter.

 Help us give the warmth of a furnace to families in need this winter.

-Due to pandemic-related supply chain challenges we have selected the Furnace Fund recipients earlier than usual in order to source and provide these families with heat this winter.
+Due to a surplus of of recommendations from our Christmas in July giving event we have selected our recipients earlier than usual in order to source and provide these families with heat this winter.

 2021 Recipient Families:

 Michelle Moulds is a true example of selflessness and care for others.
 An occupational therapist working at the hospital, she looks after her 95-year-old father and opened her home to foster a little boy.
 Just as the pandemic was unfolding, the fostering arrangement was turning into an adoption, creating a permanent home for her now son.
 Michelle began reducing her hours at work to accommodate the transition from foster family to a permanent family, as well as to attend multiple therapy appointments for her son.
 And with childcare costs increasing, their failing furnace was pushed to the bottom of their list of needs.
 Our Barron team installed an efficient Lennox furnace, providing them with the gift of comfort and warmth they can come home to.